 But how do you promote music successfully?

-There's a couple of ways sending promos can be achieved: you can either send a promo to a segmented email list, or you can do manual outreach over email.
+There are a couple of ways sending promos can be achieved: you can either send a promo to a segmented email list, or you can do manual outreach over email.
 Both are excellent ways of gaining features, plays and premieres.

-Using a tool like Promoly is a great way to organise and to track crucial information, such as plays and downloads.
+Using a tool like Promoly is a great way to organise and track crucial information, such as plays and downloads.

 If you wish to send a promo to a whole list, you’ll need to start adding your mailing list in Promoly.
 Segment the lists into appropriate groups.
 Really dig deep here.

 Segmentation is the key to getting reliable results.
 Spend some time going through your email list with a fine-tooth comb.
 Think about the music the tastemaker/DJ would prefer.

 Add the contacts to different groups.
 The work you put in will be worth it in the long run.

 Now your mailing list is organised, polished and ready to roll; it’s time to create a promo campaign.
 You’ll need artwork, press information and music for this part.

 Think about your subject line – what makes you open an email in your inbox?